Digital Privacy Under Attack: Challenges and Enablers: Countermeasures and Enablers

 \subsection{Preserving Statistical Data}

-Attacks targeted at statistical aggregate data summarized earlier demonstrates that combining a certain number of specific private query results with database-related auxiliary knowledge can bring the risks of privacy leakage to a certain extent.
-Here, we discuss some generic kinds of countermeasures which help restrain the possibility of conducting successful attacks, thus improving the resilience of statistical aggregate publishing against these attacks.
+Attacks on statistical aggregate data summarized earlier show that combining a certain number of specific private query results with database-related auxiliary knowledge can bring the risks of privacy leakage to a certain extent.
+Here, we discuss some generic kinds of countermeasures that help to reduce the possibility of conducting successful attacks, thus improving the resilience of statistical aggregate publishing against these attacks.